 You may be advised to compile your accounts with the addition of a pseudonym.
-This is to initially protect the identity of those involved and may not always be retained at any future stages or legal/misconduct proceedings.
+This is to initially protect the identity of those involved and may not always be retained at any future stages or during legal or conduct proceedings.
 You should make efforts to reduce your own profile, especially if using a pseudonym and be mindful of any social media accounts or interactions that could identify you or others involved.